PFAS at cleanup sites

 Studies have shown that some PFAS chemicals are toxic to humans and the environment.
 In Washington, PFAS have contaminated some drinking water supplies.
 To date, most of this contamination has been linked to the use of PFAS in firefighting foam.
 PFAS have also been detected in surface waters, groundwater, wastewater treatment plant effluent, compost, freshwater and marine sediments, freshwater fish tissue, and osprey eggs in Washington.

 Currently, there are no established federal standards for any PFAS compounds.
-However, the Environmental Protection Agency recently issued non-enforceable interim groundwater health advisory levels for two of the most commonly studied PFAS — perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS).
+However, in 2022, the Environmental Protection Agency issued non-enforceable interim groundwater health advisory levels for two of the most commonly studied PFAS — perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS).
 They also issued final health advisory levels for perfluorbutane sulfonic acid (PFBS) and hexafluoropropylene oxide dimer acid (also known as GenX).
 PFBS is a replacement compound for PFOS and GenX is a replacement compound for PFOA.

 As part of our efforts to address PFAS contamination, we have reviewed applicable laws and concluded that PFAS compounds are hazardous substances under the Model Toxics Control Act.
 This conclusion is based on an evaluation of existing regulatory authority which says that compounds considered hazardous substances under the Dangerous Waste Regulations or the Hazardous Waste Statutes are also hazardous substances under MTCA.